SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/account/confirmations/payload/README.md

 # Confirmation Payload

-Confirmation payload for non-Kahf Rewards and Kahf Rewards users.
+Confirmation payload for non-BrowseWeb3 Rewards and BrowseWeb3 Rewards users.
 See [anonymous confirmation redemption](../../utility/redeem_confirmation/README.md).

 Please add to it!